nschoch/nschoch.github.io/voices-to-remember.md

 ![Smiling interviewer](/assets/images/img-sarah-smile-small.jpg)

 ## I would like to set up an interview
 Great!
-The best way to get started is to reach out to me over Facebook Messenger so we can talk more about how set up your interview.
+The best way to get started is to call or text me at 760-201-6758 or email me at <a href="mailto:nick@nickschoch.com?subject=Voices to Remember" target="_blank" rel="noopener">nick@nickschoch.com</a>.

-<a href="https://m.me/the.nick.schoch"><i class="fab fa-facebook-messenger"></i> Instant message me on Facebook to start the conversation</a>

-Alternatively, you can shoot me an email at nick@nickschoch.com

 ### What does it cost?
 I offer up to three hours of recording time with editing for $400 once you are satisfied with your audio recording.
 I charge for travel outside of San Diego County.